mdernovoi/data-analysis-platform/docs/customization.md

 **NOTE**: Files in the `custom-data-analysis-platform-template` directory (except for the templates in the `data-analysis-platform` folder) can be arbitrarily modified and adapted to your needs.

+**NOTE**: It is recommended to perform a full consistent backup of your installation before applying any changes.

 To modify your Data Analysis Platform setup:

 1) Go to the root of your own `custom-data-analysis-platform-template` repository directory.